jhoule86/jhoule86/README.md

 ## Current focus

+Taking some time to ask myself things, such as
+- "What is that beautiful house?"
+- Where does that highway go to?"
+- "Am I right, am I wrong?"
+- "...
+What have I done?"

+## Past lives

 ### Capital One
- - Java
- - Apache Camel
- - AWS
+ - Supporting Auth APIs and third party integrations
- - Jenkins
+ - Techincal documentation
- - Scrum
+ - Profit?

-## Past lives

 ### Wayfair
 - Building pipelines for notifying Wayfair's suppliers about integration issues and needs.